knees4bees/mamminals/README.md

 # Mamminals!
 This [static page](https://knees4bees.github.io/mamminals) was developed as part of an [assignment](https://frontend.turing.io/projects/module-1/m1-static-comp) to match (with a generous amount of creative license) a provided comp.
 It works across three of the major browsers (Chrome, Firefox, and Safari) and across several screen sizes ranging from large desktop monitors down to mobile phones.
+The theme of the design has been changed to bring in some fun cat facts.

 ### Provided comp
 <img width="900" alt="provided comp" src="./assets/static-comp-challenge-2.jpg">